 Congratulations!
 You’ve found the ultimate guide for going solar in Prince Edward Island!

-Prince Edward Island is currently tied as the #10 province in the country for installing a solar power system, scoring lower than most due to mediocre incentives, access to installers, and utility factors.
+Prince Edward Island is currently ranked the #3 province in the country for installing a solar power system, scoring as one of the best provinces for cash rebates and utility-related factors.

-This page contains all available information about installing solar in Prince Edward Island including solar incentives, regional geography, electrical utilities, and access to solar, as of 2019.
+This page contains all relevant information about installing solar in PEI including utility policies, system financing, solar incentives, and natural factors – updated as of May 1st, 2020.

 You can read from top to bottom, or skip to your preferred section by clicking on it below: